burgesQ/sosound-tools/docs/dl.md

 # dl

-`dl` is a simple utility that  download content from YouTube or SoundCloud.
+`dl` is a simple utility that download tracks from YouTube or SoundCloud.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**